yipengsun/nixpkgs-pointer/README.md

 # nixpkgs-pointer

-A pointer to a version of nixpkgs so all my projects can reuse the same nixpkgs version.
-This may also contain overlays that are useful for all my projects.
+A pointer to fixed versions of `nixpkgs` and other utils.
+Doing so allows me to reuse the same `nixpkgs` among my projects.

 **Note**: `nix` with flake support is required.